search

 Login Form

 The effectiveness of the hit identification process depends on the screening method and screening library quality.
-Typically, diversity analysis is utilized to select currently available covalent and noncovalent libraries with desirable properties.
 To select current covalent and noncovalent fragment libraries with desirable properties, diversity analysis is typically utilised.
 ChemPass' UFrag platform is based upon pharmacophore, shape and vector analysis of vast ligand binding data in the protein database and it combines several key technologies that are necessary to revolutionise fragment library design.

 The UFrag Concept